Tatekii/Tatekii/README.md

 # 👋Hola
-FE developer in shenzhen China (working on fullstack...)
+FE developer in shenzhen China

 reach me for fun~~🏖️